Secure DevOps

 Development checklists

-We have a development checklist that ensures that developers and reviewers consider the different security aspects.
+We have a development checklists that ensures that developers and reviewers consider the different security aspects.

 See checklist.